 Refugee Youth After-School Program

-- Homework Assistance, which helps prevent the children from becoming discouraged as they work
+- Homework assistance to prevent children from becoming discouraged as they work

-- Life Skills & Special Activities to help them learn about American society and culture, traditions, and holidays
+- Life skills and special activities to learn about American society, culture, traditions and holidays

 - Annual field trip and events such as kids games

 - English as a Second Language (ESL) coursework, phonics instruction, reading and speech